richardschoen/howtostuff/installmariadbonibmi.md

 ```
 cd /QOpenSys/pkgs ; /QOpenSys/pkgs/bin/mysqld_safe --datadir='/QOpenSys/var/lib/mariadb/data'
 ```
-***The server start will lock up the terminal window so you may want to submit the job from a submitted job on the IBM i - SAMPLE TODO***
+***The server start will lock up the terminal window so you may want to submit the job from a submitted job on the IBM i - (SAMPLE TODO)***

-***the mysqld starts as a background thread job so you can probably just close the terminal session also.
+***the mysqld starts as a background thread job so you can probably just close the terminal session also and server daemon will stay running.
 (TBD)***

 This following command can be used from any bash session to stop the server.
 ```